Diagnostic and Statistical Manual of Mental Disorders: Distinction from ICD

-An alternate, widely used classification publication is the International Classification of Diseases (ICD) is produced by the World Health Organization (WHO).
-The ICD has a broader scope than the DSM, covering overall health as well as mental health; chapter 5 of the ICD specifically covers mental and behavioral disorders.
+An alternate, widely used classification publication is the International Classification of Diseases (ICD), produced by the World Health Organization (WHO).
+The ICD has a broader scope than the DSM, covering overall health as well as mental health; chapter 6 of the ICD specifically covers mental, behavioral and neurodevelopmental disorders.
 Moreover, while the DSM is the most popular diagnostic system for mental disorders in the US, the ICD is used more widely in Europe and other parts of the world, giving it a far larger reach than the DSM.
 An international survey of psychiatrists in sixty-six countries compared the use of the ICD-10 and DSM-IV.
 It found the former was more often used for clinical diagnosis while the latter was more valued for research.
 This may be because the DSM tends to put more emphasis on clear diagnostic criteria, while the ICD tends to put more emphasis on clinician judgement and avoiding diagnostic criteria unless they are independently validated.
 That is, the ICD descriptions of psychiatric disorders tend to be more qualitative information, such as general descriptions of what various disorders tend to look like.
-The DSM focuses more on quantitative and operationalized criteria; e.g. to be diagnosed with X disorder, one must fulfill 5 of 9 criteria for at least 6 months.
+The DSM focuses more on quantitative and operationalized criteria; e.g., to be diagnosed with X disorder, one must fulfill 5 of 9 criteria for at least 6 months.

-The DSM-IV-TR (4th. ed.) contains specific codes allowing comparisons between the DSM and the ICD manuals, which may not systematically match because revisions are not simultaneously coordinated.
+Since 1980, every code that has been listed in the DSM has been an ICD-9 code.
+However, DSM-5, unlike previous versions of DSM, contains both ICD-9 and ICD-10 codes.
 Though recent editions of the DSM and ICD have become more similar due to collaborative agreements, each one contains information absent from the other.
 For instance, the two manuals contain overlapping but substantially different lists of recognized culture-bound syndromes.
 The ICD also tends to focus more on primary-care and low and middle-income countries, as opposed to the DSM's focus on secondary psychiatric care in high-income countries.